Which amino acid is most likely to be located in the interior of a globular protein?

 Which amino acid is most likely to be found within the cell membrane?

-READ ALSO: What language did the Aborigines of Australia speak?
+READ ALSO: What is the meaning of theistic evolution?

 The interior of the phospholipid bilayer is a hydrophobic environment; therefore, leucine and other hydrophobic amino acids are more commonly found in the membrane-spanning portions of transmembrane proteins.